-Is it going to be a completely new and innovative product in the market, or is it going to be an improved prototype of what is already being offered in the market?
+Is it going to be a completely new and innovative product in the market?
+Or is it going to be an improved prototype of what is already in the marketplace?

 Don’t worry!
 It is not as difficult as it sounds.

-The goal here is to identify the advantage and make your marketing campaign focused on it.
+The goal here is to identify your advantage and make your marketing campaign focus on it.

-5- Don’t Overdo; Keep It Simple
+5- Keep It Simple

 6- Drafting A Concrete Marketing Report

 You’re now ready to finally start drafting a concrete and effective marketing report.